 The Road Equipment Fund is used to purchase on-road equipment for the Public Works Department.
+We are currently having trouble securing equipment due to shortages.
+Trucks are taking over a year, sometimes two years, to acquire.

 Recreation Capital Fund